Income support

 Benefits calculator

-You can check whether you're entitled to claim benefits on their easy-to-use benefits calculator.
-You’ll need information about your savings, income, pension, childcare payments and any benefits you already claim.
+With the calculator, you can check what benefits you might be able to claim by entering details about your savings, income, pension, childcare costs, and any benefits you already receive.

 Citizens advice